 1.00 NUMBER OF COMPLAINTS 1.01 The attached spreadsheet at Appendix A lists in summary form the complaints received during 2019/20.
-Each entry lists: • the Ombudsman's reference number (year/4 digit reference) • the type of Council (Community, County or Town) • the complainant (Councillor, officer, public) • the provisions which are alleged to have been breached • the decision at each of the 3 stages of investigation 1.02 Since the last report 6 complaints have been received.
+Each entry lists: the Ombudsman's reference number (year/4 digit reference) the type of Council (Community, County or Town) the complainant (Councillor, officer, public) the provisions which are alleged to have been breached the decision at each of the 3 stages of investigation 1.02 Since the last report 5 complaints have been received.
 These complaints vary in terms of matters alleged and the circumstances of the incident.
 Of the 4 cases that have been determined, none were been investigated by the PSOW because they failed the 2 stage test.
-1.03 As always some complaints are in relation to particular sets of circumstances or events.
-A sizeable proportion of complaints are, however, between Councillors who do not get along with each other.

-Typically, these represent a form of overly personalised politics in Councils where there factional politics (whether around political groups or friendship circles) can be said to be a feature.
+1.03 As always some complaints are in relation to particular sets of circumstances or events e.g. 3 of the 5 complaints recorded are from members of the public who were dissatisfied with a decision made by the Council with which the Councillor in question was involved.
+The remainder, again, between Councillors who do not get along with each other.
+Typically, these represent a form of overly personalised politics in Councils where factional politics (whether around political groups or friendship circles) can be said to be a feature.
 To some extent these can be seen as relationship issues that should neither be the province of the code of conduct nor the PSOW.
 They should instead be managed through Councillors controlling their own behaviour, through tight control of meetings by the Chair and having a thicker skin when issues do arise.
 The Monitoring Officer and Deputy Monitoring Officer have worked with a number of Councils to help them identify "flash points" so that mechanisms can be put in place to prevent or manage them in future.